okikorg/adist/README.md

 ## Recent Updates

+- Added block-based indexing as the default method for faster and more precise document analysis
+- Made block-based search the default search method for better contextual understanding
+- Legacy indexing and search methods are still available under `legacy-reindex` and `legacy-get`
 - Added support for Ollama to run LLM features locally without an API key
 - Added LLM provider configuration command for easy switching between Anthropic and Ollama
 - Added real-time streaming responses for chat and query commands